ArshanAlam/CTFs/quackme_up/README.md

 That's all folks.
 ```

-Using the encrypted text and the printable ascii characters,we could construct a map:
+Using the encrypted text and the printable ascii characters, we could construct a map:
 ```
 ciphertext_character -> ascii_character
 ```

 ### Exploit
-I took the output from the program above, added it to files [printable_ascii_ciphertext.txt](printable_ascii_ciphertext.txt) and [flag_ciphertext.txt](flag_ciphertext.txt) and then wrote a Python program [crack.py](crack.py) to create the `ciphertext_character -> ascii_character` map and use that map to crack the flag ciphertext.
+I took the output from the program above, added it to files [printable_ascii_ciphertext.txt](printable_ascii_ciphertext.txt) and [flag_ciphertext.txt](flag_ciphertext.txt) and then wrote a Python program [crack.py](crack.py) to create the `ciphertext_character -> ascii_character` map and used that map to crack the flag.

 ```
 $ python crack.py